About cars and gears…

 To understand the contents of the lectures even better and to get an insight into the day-to-day of engineers, it is necessary to do an internship at a company.
 You can do this before or during the programme.
 Maybe you will find out which area of mechanical engineering you like best!
 Depending on your personal interests, you can put together your favorite courses and subjects in the elective area starting in the fifth semester!
 Also, possible: A semester abroad at one of the many partner universities of the mechanical engineering department!

 Sounds exciting?
-Then click here for more information about studying mechanical engineering at the TU Darmstadt or test yourself in our brand-new online assessment!
+Then click here for more or test yourself in our brand-new information about studying mechanical engineering at the TU Darmstadt! online assessment

 If you want to build a skyscraper, you need a strong foundation!